julianschmoll/beziercage/README.md

 ### Applying the Deformer

 To add a cage deformer to a rig or mesh, you can use the `Cage Tool`.
+This requires numpy being available in the Maya Python environment.
 After loading the `cageCreator` plugin, the cage tool can be accessed via the Maya Deformer menu.
 When the tool is invoked, you can simply click on the mesh to create a cage around it.
 3 clicks form one patch.
 Make sure to click clock or counter-clockwise for correct patch creation.